 Online Learning and Mentorship to Support your Global Experience!!

-During your internship or service experience, GSIP provides you with a framework and digital platform within which to share your reflections, explore a self-designed research question, and create a Portfolio or Capstone Project.
+During your internship or service experience, GRISP provides you with a framework and digital platform within which to share your reflections, explore a self-designed research question, and create a Portfolio or Capstone Project.

-After you return to UW, GSIP provides ongoing opportunities for reflection, dialogue, and peer-to-peer collaboration.
-The entire GSIP training and mentorship program takes place online so that it can be accessible to the widest possible range of students -- regardless of their schedule or course of study.
-The GSIP curriculum is intentionally designed to be relevant to an enormous range of experiences: whether you are a pre-med undergraduate interning at a grassroots sanitation NGO in Latin America, a graduate student conducting public policy research in South Asia, or anyone in between, GSIP offers to bring intellectual coherence to your experience without limiting your autonomy.
+After you return to UW, GRISP provides ongoing opportunities for reflection, dialogue, and peer-to-peer collaboration.
+The entire GRISP training and mentorship program takes place online so that it can be accessible to the widest possible range of students -- regardless of their schedule or course of study.
+The GRISP curriculum is intentionally designed to be relevant to an enormous range of experiences: whether you are a pre-med undergraduate interning at a grassroots sanitation NGO in Latin America, a graduate student conducting public policy research in South Asia, or anyone in between, GRISP offers to bring intellectual coherence to your experience without limiting your autonomy.